greg-js/arch-wiki-md-repo/wiki/_content/english/Libinput.md

 **Tip:** You can use *xev* (from the [xorg-xev](https://www.archlinux.org/packages/?name=xorg-xev) package) to find out which physical button is currently mapped to which ID.

 Some devices occur several times under the same device name, with a different amount of buttons exposed.
-The following shell script is an example for reliably changing the button mapping for a Logitech Revolution MX mouse:
+The following is an example for reliably changing the button mapping for a Logitech Revolution MX mouse via [xinitrc](/index.php/Xinitrc "Xinitrc"):

- `remap-revolution.sh`
+ `~/.xinitrc`
 ```
-#!/usr/bin/bash
+...
-for i in `xinput list | grep "Logitech USB Receiver" | perl -n -e'/id=(\d+)/ && print "$1
+for i in $(xinput list | grep "Logitech USB Receiver" | perl -n -e'/id=(\d+)/ && print "$1
-"'`
+"')
 	do if xinput get-button-map "$i" 2>/dev/null| grep -q 20; then
 		xinput set-button-map "$i" 1 17 3 4 5 8 7 6 9 10 11 12 13 14 15 16 2 18 19 20
 	fi
 done
+...
 ```

 ### Debugging

+First, see whether the packaged *libinput-debug-events* tool can support you in debugging the problem.
+Executing `libinput-debug-events --help` shows options it covers.

 Some inputs require kernel support.
 The tool *evemu-describe* from the [evemu](https://www.archlinux.org/packages/?name=evemu) package can be used to check: